Inside Story (novel): Reception

-Inside Story was for the most part favourably reviewed, though particular aspects of it were regularly critiqued.
-Several reviewers were baffled by the claim that it was a novel: "Martin Amis’s “Inside Story” contains so much autofiction, metafiction and just plain nonfiction (there’s an index) that one doesn’t know how to classify the book" Others felt the novel was somewhat recycled, with several ideas and character types appearing in previous novels and essays.
+Inside Story was for the most part favourably reviewed, although particular aspects of it were regularly critiqued.
+Several reviewers were baffled by the claim that it was a novel: "Martin Amis’s Inside Story contains so much autofiction, metafiction and just plain nonfiction (there’s an index) that one doesn’t know how to classify the book" Others felt the novel was somewhat recycled, with several ideas and character types appearing in previous novels and essays.
 As in other Amis novels, critics praised his singular style: "The great lines come flying at you, as always, volleyed out of the cleft of the book and into the magic space beneath your raised eyebrows."
 Kevin Power wrote that, as in Amis' best novels, Inside Story creates a feeling of intimacy with the reader.
 Recalling a line from Saul Bellow's Herzog - "Each man has his own batch of poems", Power summarizes the conundrum of the book's genre thus: "What is Inside Story?
 A novel?
 A memoir?
 Perhaps it’s simply an anthology – autumnal, summative – of Martin Amis’s poems".